Jombaba/DataCleansing/README.md

 > df.to_csv('C:/Users/Owner/Desktop/DATA/CAD/ABC-1.csv')

-To assess the clean-up exercise, compare the contents of the old and new files for a specific row / column by using the following codes.
+To assess the clean-up exercise, compare the contents of the old and new files for a specific row / column by using the following codes:

 > df=pd.read_csv('C:/Users/Owner/Desktop/DATA/CAD/ABC.csv', na_values=missing_values)

 > df.iloc[248,:]

+From the results above, we observe that for element (row) number 248, the missing value for feature labeled A1 is NaN in the first file has been imputed with value b in the second file.
+This is the expected result.

+## Summary and Conclusion:

+The comparison of the files before and after cleaning-up, illustrate that the exercise was successfully implemented and that all 67 missing values were appropriately replaced.
+Thus, using Excel and the Python library as our wrangling tools, we have been able to prepare the data for analysis.
+The improved quality of our data boosts the predictability level of analytical tools thereby promoting plausible insights from the dataset.

+For our purpose, we assume that this dataset characterizes the activities of a specific institution (e.g. a Bank) over a given period, a quarter say.
+In a nutshell, the basic statistics ( *df.describe()* ) used in this sub-project captures a description of what happened fully.
+Again, for our purpose this is a satisfactory coverage of descriptive analytics.